Inspired? Please share!

-When I was in speech and drama classes or clubs in junior high, high school and college, I had a couple of really intense years with a focus on the arts, including a fabulous drama class.
+When I was in speech and drama classes or clubs in high school and college, I had a couple of really intense years with a focus on the arts, including a drama class.
 It's a lot of fun to get up on stage or on the radio and just go for it.
-But boy, is it ever SCARY!!!!!
+But boy, is it ever SCARY!
 Talk about an adrenaline rush the dramatic intensity of it all, being emotionally naked in front of an audience as I lost myself in the character of Viola in Shakespeare's Twelfth Night, mourning my lost brother, and falling in love.
 It was one of the most terrifying, insanely thrilling experiences in my life.
-It was definitely scary, but also a lot of fun a roller-coaster ride for the soul.
+It was definitely scary, but also a lot of fun.
+A roller-coaster ride for the soul.

 Why do people like to be scared?
 Horror movies are extremely popular in our country, as are violent and scary video and computer games.
 It seems that there's nothing like a good scare!
 The Craft, a great, dark comedy film about teenage witches is one of my OTHER halloweeny-type movie favorites.